alinush/alinush.github.io/_includes/refs.md

 [^GW21e]: **fflonk: a Fast-Fourier inspired verifier efficient version of {PlonK**, by Ariel Gabizon and Zachary J.  Williamson, *in Cryptology {ePrint} Archive, Paper 2021/1167*, 2021, [[URL]](https://eprint.iacr.org/2021/1167)

 [^GWC19]: **PLONK: Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge**, by Ariel Gabizon and Zachary J. Williamson and Oana Ciobotaru, *in Cryptology ePrint Archive, Report 2019/953*, 2019, [[URL]](https://eprint.iacr.org/2019/953)

+[^GWHW24]: **A Succinct Range Proof for Polynomial-based Vector Commitment**, by Gao, Rui and Wan, Zhiguo and Hu, Yuncong and Wang, Huaqun, *in Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security*, 2024, [[URL]](https://doi.org/10.1145/3658644.3670324)

 [^GWHW24e]: **A Succinct Range Proof for Polynomial-based Vector Commitment**, by Rui Gao and Zhiguo Wan and Yuncong Hu and Huaqun Wang, *in Cryptology {ePrint} Archive, Paper 2024/1016*, 2024, [[URL]](https://eprint.iacr.org/2024/1016)